🎁Reward Hash

 A Reward Hash is a 32-byte hexadecimal string (like transaction ID) generated when a user boosts XP via the MaigaXBT AI agent.

-Each /boostxp action signs and submits an on-chain transaction through your MAIGA MPC wallet.
+Each /boostxp action signs and submits an on-chain transaction through your MAIGA MPC wallet or your web3 wallet.
 This transaction hash will be used to create a reward hash and the final 6 alphanumerics of that hash are evaluated for reward eligibility, like this:

 0xddaa624d505222c1da48831db68f8440ce478d74728a6f8255b36669316ae361